pozsarzs/modshell/README.md

 the appropriate 'shebang' for the installation method and operating system.
 You can easily create a script from this raw file.

+The script on the disc can be loaded into the already running program and started manually.

 Device, protocol and connection settings can be saved and loaded in their own format.
 During saving, three typed files are created, with the following
 extensions: DDT, PDT, CDT.